VOLCANIC

 A huge number of hot springs and also geysers on the territories of Oregon, Idaho, Nevada, and California are appearing apart from volcanic heat sources.
 They occupy the area between the Cascade Range and Sierra Nevada on the west and the Rocky Mountains on the east and are probably powered by the same tectonic movement processes that raised the mountain ranges.

-The Beowawe sinter terrace in north-central Nevada was second to Yellowstone for its number of active geysers, but otherwise the small area featured the highest density of generally active natural geysers in North America.
-It was located on a slope in Whirlwind Valley, 15 km (5 mi) southwest of the village of Beowawe.
+The Beowawe Sinter Terrace in north-central Nevada was second to Yellowstone for its number of active geysers, but otherwise the small area featured the highest density of generally active natural geysers in North America.
+It was located on a slope in Whirlwind Valley, 8 km (5 mi) southwest of the village of Beowawe.
 Nowadays, a gravel road cuts right through the terrace, and all geysers and springs are dry as a result of geothermal drilling, which started in 1957.
-The destruction work was completed by bulldozing debris into the remaining vents to prevent the production wells from a loss of steam.

 Prior to 1957, Donald E. White, a leading geologist for the U.S. Geological Survey, studied the geyser field over 12 years.
 In the U.S. Geological Survey Bulletin The Beowawe Geysers, Nevada, before Geothermal Development from 1998 he documented the positions of 28 active geysers, even attached fascinating color photographs of the main geysers, and mapped several further hot springs.